 Cocchi Americano - A more bitter, less sweet version of Lillet Blanc, but just as easy drinking.

 Vermouth and Sherry also make for great bases in a spritz and can also be combined quite nicely with the bitter liqueurs to add a little extra depth of flavor.
+In some parts of Italy a spritz is classically made with Carpano Vermouth

 And don’t forget Amari, traditionally these bitter herbal Italian liqueurs are served at the end of a meal and sipped as is, but they can make for a darker, richer take on a spritz.
 Although do check the proof, many Amari come in at 70 proof or over, so if you’re looking for a low alcohol drink, you need to cut back to an ounce or less.
-Averna is my favorite, it’s on the sweeter side, but super versatile and goes quite well with citrus.
+Averna is my favorite, it’s on the sweet side, but super versatile and goes quite well with citrus.

 Other Substitutions

-Another way to pack some punch into a spritz is to add just 1 or ½ ounce of full proof spirits like gin or bourbon with a teaspoon or two of flavored simple syrup.
+Another way to pack some punch into a spritz is to add just ½ -1 ounce of full proof spirits like gin or bourbon with a teaspoon or two of flavored simple syrup.
 Check out this post on growing herbs for cocktails for a quick primer on making herb simple syrups.
 I’ve also included recipes for two of my favorite syrups - Grapefruit Thyme and Rhubarb Ginger.

 You can also combine full proof spirits and any of the bitter liqueurs above.
 Try a ¼ ounce of spirit and an ounce of low proof liqueur, vermouth, or sherry.
 Tequila and dry vermouth make a nice pair as do sherry and bourbon.